 - Liaising with a range of outside agencies who can give us more specialised advice and support.

-- Writing applications for additional support and an assessment for an Educational and Health Care Plan.
+- Writing applications for additional support and Educational and Health Care Plan needs assessment referrals.

 Special Educational Needs at Abercrombie

 At the heart of the work of Abercrombie Primary School, is a continuous cycle of planning, teaching and assessment which takes account of the wide range of abilities and interests of the children.
 The majority of children will learn and progress within these arrangements.
 Those children whose overall attainment and achievement in specific subjects fall significantly outside the expected range may have Special Educational Needs (SEN) or a Disability.

 At Abercrombie Primary School, we provide a broad and balanced curriculum for all pupils based on three principles:

 - overcoming potential barriers to learning.

 Children have Special Educational Needs if they have a learning difficulty which calls for special educational provision to be made for them.